ronnikn/shelly.Energidata.spotprice.DK/README.md

-# Add Nordpool price 💶 switching to your shelly device
+# sdpool price 💶 switching to your shelly device

 This code works if you live in Estonia 🇪🇪, Lithuania 🇱🇻, Latvia 🇱🇹 or Finland 🇫🇮.
 Just change the country code in the API endpoint.